Torn and stretched ear lobe repairs

 Sutures are usually removed 8 to 10 days after the surgical repair and the other lobe can be repaired.

-The final cosmetic result will be seen 12 to 16 weeks after these surgical repair and the lobe can usually be re-pierced at this time.
+The final cosmetic result will be seen 12 to 16 weeks after the surgical repair and the lobe can usually be re-pierced at this time.
+If you are considering re-piercing please discuss this with your doctor first.

 Please note that for the cosmetic repair of ear lobes (those that have been stretched or damaged for some time), the procedure is not claimable through Medicare or through Private Health insurance.
 Acute lacerations to the ear lobe may be eligible for a Medicare rebate covering a portion of the surgical fee.